FetLife

 FetLife is a social networking website that serves people interested in BDSM, fetishism, and kink.
-On its homepage, FetLife describes itself as "Like Facebook, but run by kinksters like you and me."
-The "Fet" in the name refers to "fetish".
-FetLife distinguishes itself from competitors by emphasizing itself as a social network rather than a dating site.
-It is on principle supportive of fringe sexual practices.
+It distinguishes itself from competitors by emphasizing itself as a social network rather than a dating site.

 History

-FetLife was launched in January 2008 by John Kopanas (also known by his username John Baku), a software engineer in Montreal, Quebec.
+FetLife was launched on January 3, 2008, by John Kopanas (also known by his username John Baku), a software engineer in Montreal, Quebec.
 Frustrated by attempts to find women who had the same sexual interests as he did, Baku created a website in 2007 called "FriendsWithFetishes".
 While working on release 2.0 of FriendsWithFetishes, Baku decided to launch it as a separate site and named it FetLife.
 James Golick served as chief technology officer.
 In 2009 Baku received the Community Choice (Man) Award as part of the Pantheon of Leather Awards.

+In January 2017, FetLife deleted hundreds of groups – including anything with the words blood, needles, rape and incest – and temporarily shut down the ability to create new groups following pressure from their payment processor.
+The action by the payment processor was criticized by the Electronic Frontier Foundation as censorship.

 Features

-In the past, any member could create a group devoted to whatever fetish they chose.
-However, in January 2017, FetLife temporarily shut down the ability to create new groups.
-At the same time, they deleted hundreds of existing groups, including anything with the words blood, needles, rape and incest.
-The ability to create new groups was reinstated shortly afterwards.